Liver Diseases

 Over many decades, researchers at Mount Sinai have produced groundbreaking results that have added to the understanding of autoimmune liver diseases, such as:

-- Primary sclerosing cholangitis (PSC) is a disease of the liver and gallbladder that scars the bile ducts and blocks bile drainage.
+• Primary sclerosing cholangitis (PSC) is a disease of the liver and gallbladder that scars the bile ducts and blocks bile drainage.
+This is more common in patients also suffering from inflammatory bowel disease (IBD).

 About Autoimmune Liver Disease

 Autoimmune liver diseases are typically long-lasting and recurring (chronic) conditions.
 This means that you may experience persistent immune system attacks that destroy liver cells.
 As cells die, scar tissue known as fibrosis forms.
 Autoimmune diseases tend to progress slowly, and you may have long periods without symptoms.
 When scarring (fibrosis) becomes extreme, liver function weakens and eventually may result in a condition known as cirrhosis.
-Cirrhosis is also known as liver failure or end-stage liver disease.
-The only cure for this condition is organ transplantation.
-While the only cure for severe cirrhosis is transplantation, we can help you manage the symptoms of the disease with medication before or instead of transplantation.
+Cirrhosis can ultimately lead to liver failure or end-stage liver disease that may require liver transplantation.
+Our goal is to identify and treat disease early in the course to avoid the need for liver transplantation.

 Researching Autoimmune Liver Disease